RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_DisallowIfNonnativeType.md

 <DisallowIfNonnative name="(string)" resnum="(non_negative_integer; 0)" disallow_aas="(string)" />
 ```

--   resnum: If resnum is left as 0, the restriction will apply throughout the pose.
+-   **resnum**: If resnum is left as 0, the restriction will apply throughout the pose.
--   disallow_aas: Disallow_aas takes a string of one letter amino acid codes, no separation needed.
+-   **disallow_aas**: Disallow_aas takes a string of one letter amino acid codes, no separation needed.
 For example disallow_aas=GCP would prevent Gly, Cys, and Pro from being designed unless they were the native amino acid at a position.

 ---